alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 for grad school.
 If they're very excited about grad school, they should only be moderately excited, and if they're unsure about it, they probably shouldn't go.
 I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal.**
-Even if I think doing a PhD would have workedjout for me, I would never recommend using a PhD to figure out your life.
+Even if I think doing a PhD would have worked out for me, I would never recommend using a PhD to figure out your life.

 If you can get a full-time offer out of undergrad for a good industry lab, along with a reassurance you'll get a chance to publish, it's a compelling offer and I would take it seriously.

-Just think about it first, there are a lot of facets to these decisions and the right choice will depend on what weight you place on everything.
+Despite all my grad school angst, all the knotted up emotions and trains of thought, time has made it easier to evaluate and feel at ease with the choices I made.
+So I think the main thing I'd tell myself (or anyone else considering these questions) is that it's okay to be stressed out, and to take all the time you need.
+This too shall pass.

+*Thanks to the many early readers, including: Ethan Caballero, Victoria Dean, Chelsea Finn, Anna Goldie, Shane Gu, Alvin Jin, David Krueger, Bai Li, Maithra Raghu, Rohin Shah, Shaun Singh, Richard Song, Gokul Swamy, Patrick Xia, and Mimee Xu*